-- The recycled material can also feed manufacturing process for a different product or industry, which may require different type of recycling.
+- The recycled material can also feed a manufacturing process for a different product or industry, which may require a different type of recycling.

-The other part of closed-loop recycling concept is bio-degradable disposal.
-Everything that cannot be recycled or comes as a by-product in manufacturing process should return to the environment with no harm.
-Diagram in Figure 5.2 summarizes the above considerations.
+The other part of closed-loop recycling concept is biodegradable disposal.
+Everything that cannot be recycled or comes as a by-product in the manufacturing process should return to the environment with no harm.
+The diagram in Figure 5.2 summarizes the above considerations.
 While starting from the same extraction, manufacturing, and use stages, the outputs in the closed-loop scheme become equally usable resource for the manufacturing chain.
 Greater fraction of materials should be designed for recycling and reuse.
 The refuse that is inevitable is biodegradable and brings no harm when returned to the environment.

 In any sustainability scenario, closed-loop approach is the goal.
 But it would take radical changes and innovative thinking at the level of product and process design.

 To a greater extent, this closed loop thinking is advocated in the book of William McDonough and Michael Braungart “Cradle-to-Cradle”.
 The authors suggest that every product and all packaging should have a complete closed-loop cycle mapped out for each component, i.e., pathways should be identified for each component to either be recycled indefinitely or to return to the natural ecosystem.

 Zero Waste Strategy

 When closed-loop resource management is successfully implemented, we ideally should have zero waste produced, as all products at the end of their lifecycle become assimilated by either technical or natural systems to their benefit.
 In a wider context, zero waste thinking also covers zero emission and zero water pollution.
 Such targets seem ambitious and require careful life cycle analysis of all steps.